No One Knows When Christ Will Return

 Popes were often associated with the Antichrist.
 So were the Muslims, who controlled the Holy Land and upon whom Europe’s Crusaders descended in the 11th, 12th and 13th centuries.
 So were the Jews.

-As A.D.
-1000 approached, fearful teachers predicted that the world was about to end and that Jesus Christ would appear.
+As the year 1000 approached, various teachers predicted that the world was about to end and that Jesus Christ would appear.
 An army of pilgrims sold their belongings and trekked to Jerusalem to await Christ.
 Terror filled them at every storm, comet and other event of nature.
 They fell to their knees at every crack of thunder, expecting the earth to open and give up its dead.
 Every meteor over Jerusalem brought Christians into the streets to cry and pray.

 Dates that failed

 More concerned with the date of Jesus’ return than with how Jesus commanded his followers to live until he came, prognosticators went on misreading prophecy:

 - During the great plague of Europe (1348-1352), prophets said the end was at hand and that Christ would appear within 10 years.

 - The Roman Catholic Church has often figured in end-time scenarios.
 For example, John Wycliffe, a 14th-century reformer, said the Catholic mass was Daniel’s abomination of desolation.

 - Martin Luther (1483-1546) believed the church’s final conflict with evil would pit it against the Turks and the pope.